Staffing Shortages

 Anesthesia is facing disruptions throughout the country due to rising demand, staff shortages, and decreasing reimbursements.
 Medical facilities and healthcare leaders are trying to combat these challenges by integrating AI technology to support clinicians and patients.
 This technology will lead to more productivity and efficiency in the workplace and help lessen the financial impact.

-To learn more about Data-Core Healthcare’s AI driven tools, please click here to request a demo.
+To learn more about Healthtek’s AI driven tools, please click here to request a demo.
 To know more about our service offerings, custom software and products built using state-of-the-art AI/ML technologies, please contact us at [email protected].

 References: